logo

 Gilead Sciences, Inc.

-BIKTARVY is indicated for the treatment of HIV-1 infection in adults and pediatric patients weighing at least 14 kg, either as a complete regimen for those with no antiretroviral treatment history or as a replacement for those who are virologically suppressed on a stable regimen without resistance issues.
+Usage: BIKTARVY is indicated for the treatment of HIV-1 infection in adults and pediatric patients weighing at least 14 kg, either as a complete regimen for those with no antiretroviral treatment history or as a replacement for those who are virologically suppressed on a stable regimen without resistance issues.

 • complera